tablexi/nucore-open/doc/user_roles.md

   - Account Manager
     * This role manages accounts and users in a cross-facility context
-    * May add or remove uesrs to virtually any account
+    * May add or remove users to virtually any account
-    * May suspend/active accounts
+    * May suspend/activate accounts
     * May provision new users
     * The Account Manager role has some incompatibilities with the Administrator role